-My Own Home Espresso Journey
+My Own Home Barista Journey

-cFrom that point onward I was absolutely hooked by the coffee hobby.
-I designed and built my own coffee roaster, I created manual brewing gear from bits and bobs, including some very cool cold drip towers.
-I also played with dozens of off-the-shelf manual brewing toys including the V60 pourover, Chemex, Aeropress, siphons, cold drip towers and many more.
+From this point forwards I was absolutely hooked by the coffee hobby.
+I designed and built my own coffee roaster, I created manual brewing gear from bits and bobs.
+I also played with dozens of off-the-shelf manual brewing toys including the V60 pourover, Chemex, Aeropress, siphons, cold immersion kits, cold drip towers and many more.

-...and then K Bean was born and trying out new gear became part of my "job."
-Happy days :)
+...and then K Bean was born and trying out new gear became part of my job.
+Happy days !